 - The secret to a lobster’s longevity is believed to be due to telomerase – an enzyme that repairs DNA.

-Crayfish and lobsters and often confused for one another, and it certainly doesn’t help when in some regions lobsters are called crayfish.
+Crayfish and lobsters are often confused with one another, and it certainly doesn’t help when in some regions lobsters are called crayfish.
 It’s an easy mistake to make – after all, they do look incredibly similar.
-Both live in water, have hard exoskeletons and large pincers.
+Both live in water and have hard exoskeletons and large pincers.
 But the truth is they are actually two completely different species.

 But just how alike are they really?
 For a start, there’s a vast difference in size and they eat different things.
 However, possibly the most important difference is that they live in completely different places – one lives in the sea while the other lives in rivers and lakes.
 Join us to discover all of their differences and find out exactly which one lives where.

 Lobsters and crayfish are both crustaceans and invertebrates that shed their tough exoskeleton many times over the course of their lives.
 They’re also both decapods and have ten legs.
 So, if they’ve got so many things in common then you’re probably wondering if there are even any differences between them at all.
 Well, despite their similarities there are still some key differences, and some even make it easy to distinguish between the two.

 Check out the chart below to learn a few of the main differences.